Love Will Save the Day: Live performances

 Houston gave a live performance of the song during the Special Olympics Summer Games Opening Ceremony on August 2, 1987, at the University of Notre Dame in South Bend, Indiana.

 It aired on ABC the following day and on some music video stations, including VH1, BET and MTV, was used as the "official" music video clip since Houston didn't film a music video for the song.

 Houston only sporadically performed the song on two of her world tours -- the Moment of Truth World Tour (1987-1988) and The Bodyguard World Tour (1993-1994).

 In the former tour, Houston was broadcast on the Italian TV network Rai Uno, performing the song during a stop in her historic nine date sold-out residency at London's Wembley Arena where Houston and her background singers, including first cousin Felicia Moss, performed basic choreography during the song.
 Houston also gave a live performance of the song among seven others during the Nelson Mandela 70th Birthday Tribute concert in front of 72,000 people at London's Wembley Stadium.

 Houston performed the song live during five concert tapings of the latter tour in 1994, the first four in the South American cities of Rio de Janeiro, Santiago, Buenos Aires and Caracas as well as the South African city of Johannesburg at its Ellis Park Stadium, where her concert there aired on HBO.

 In 2024, the concert film, Whitney: The Concert for a New South Africa (Durban), captured the singer performing the song at Durban's Kings Park Stadium.

-Legacy
+Legacy and accolades

 After her death in 2012, Entertainment Weekly ranked the song #20 on its "Whitney Houston: Her 25 Best Songs" list and stated: "the Miami bass and spicy horns on this high-BPM (beats per minute) dance-pop workout pointed to Houston's willingness to experiment and evolve."

 BET ranked it 18th place on their list of the 40 best Whitney Houston songs.

 In his obituary on Houston, Clay Cane of The Advocate cited the song among two other Houston songs -- "Where Do Broken Hearts Go" and "One Moment in Time" -- as songs that were part of the gay community's playlist "for a horrific moment in the lives of gays".

-The single has been covered 17 times, sampled 17 times and remixed 5 times according to the sample database site, WhoSampled.
+The single has been covered 17 times, sampled 18 times and remixed 5 times according to the sample database site, WhoSampled.